Hackers News Hackers News

 Kali Linux on Car

-The Kali ecosystem recently celebrated its 13th birthday with interactive cryptographic puzzles hosted on their official Discord server.
-For those interested in firmware reverse engineering, the Kali team also spotlighted the Nexmon team in their NetHunter podcast, detailing their work on wireless injection for internal chipsets.
+The Kali ecosystem recently marked its 13th anniversary with interactive cryptographic puzzles hosted on its official Discord server.
+For those interested in firmware reverse engineering, the Kali team also featured the Nexmon team in their NetHunter podcast, detailing their work on wireless injection for internal chipsets.

-While the update is overwhelmingly positive, radio frequency analysts should exercise caution.
-The GNU Radio ecosystem is currently experiencing instability, with Software Defined Radio (SDR) tools like gr-air-modes and gqrx-sdr known to be broken.
-The development team expects to resolve these anomalies in the subsequent release cycle.
+While the update is largely positive, radio frequency analysts should be aware of current instabilities within the GNU Radio ecosystem.
+Software Defined Radio (SDR) tools like gr-air-modes and gqrx-sdr are presently experiencing issues.
+The development team anticipates resolving these anomalies in the next release cycle.

 The official Kali Linux 2026.1 release is available for download at kali.org.
-Through this official portal, users can access a wide variety of deployment options tailored to their specific operational environments, including standard bare-metal installer ISOs, pre-built virtual machines, ARM architecture builds, and mobile NetHunter packages.
+This portal offers a variety of deployment options, including standard bare-metal installer ISOs, pre-built virtual machines, ARM architecture builds, and mobile NetHunter packages.
+Existing Kali users can upgrade to version 2026.1 by executing a full system upgrade via their standard APT package manager, without needing to download a new image.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.